LucianoAdonis/lucianoadonis.github.io/pages/lsp-chapter-2.md

 <br>

+# What Can I tell?

+- Value for the client.

+# What I Want to Do it?

+Besides forcing coworkers to play at my level, both literally and nonleretally.

+But in reallity I was trying to find answers to:

+- When no one sees you, what will you do?: I'm totally against babysitting,

 # Analogies

 As there isn't a straight way to explain it, I'll pull some random analogies that I can think of and pray that it's enough to convey the potential.